CSA Ocean Sciences Completes Study on Artificial Reefs for Offshore Wind Farms

 Credit: Enrique/Pexels

-Marine environmental consultancy has concluded a year-long study on artificial reefs in offshore wind farms for the U.S. government.
+Marine environmental consultancy has concluded a year-long study on artificial reefs in wind farms for the U.S. government.
 The study, commissioned by the (BOEM), evaluated the suitability of five Nature Inclusive Design (NID) materials for use in offshore wind turbine and cable foundation scour protection at the Tower Reef artificial reef site, managed by the Virginia Marine Resource Commission.

 In June 2023, CSA's Ports & Coastal team deployed 15 artificial patch reefs made from five different NID materials, each material tested in triplicate.
 These reefs were placed in a sandy bottom survey area 12 nautical miles off the coast of Virginia Beach.
 Over the following year, CSA and BOEM divers conducted monitoring surveys at three- and twelve-month intervals to assess both the physical and ecological effectiveness of the reefs as habitats for native reef species and to monitor the risk of attracting invasive sea life.